grimmelm/ctech404/ctech401/module_2/e5_terminal_assign_variables/exercise_specs.md

 Understand how to assign values to variables

 ## Exercise Context
-<em> Let's practice creating variables and assigning values to them.  </em>
+This exercise is designed to help you practice creating variables and assigning values to them.

 ## Exercise Instructions
-<em>In the python interpreter, enter the following commands.<br>
+In the python interpreter, enter the following commands.<br>

 Notice the output (include errors?)<br>

 1. <br>